kirbysayshi/js13k-2020/README.md

 ## 2020-09-11

 Fixed the terrifying bug where mobile devices appeared to be completely broken.
 Turned out it was an error in which `width` I was using to multiply the initial transform on viewport creation.
 I was using the native width instead of css pixel width.

+Added a title and tutorial screens, along with some design choices.
+More polish is needed there, but it's better than nothing!

 One night remains.